ubavic/wave/README.md

 ## Todo

-- [ ] Check all waveforms on an oscilloscope
 - [ ] Fix bugs with phase.
 - [ ] Implement a log scale slider for frequency and pitch input (e.g., `A#2` or `C4`)
 - [ ] Create a custom slider